Stash review 2023

 Unlike other services offering managed portfolios, Stash started out by offering clients the ability to purchase individual stocks and ETFs without guidance.
 That model has shifted in recent years.
 You can still buy stocks and ETFs, but Stash can also set up a managed portfolio for you through a program it calls Smart Portfolios.

-Smart Portfolios places your funds in one of three preset managed portfolios, depending on when you need the money and your risk tolerance.
+Smart Portfolios place your funds in one of three preset managed portfolios, depending on when you need the money and your risk tolerance.
 They’ll be distributed among stocks and bonds, with the conservative portfolio more heavily weighted to bonds and the aggressive portfolio heavily loaded with stocks.
 That’s industry-standard asset allocation.

-Even if you don’t use the managed portfolio, you’ll have the option of buying your own stocks or options.
+Even if you don’t use the managed portfolio, you’ll have the option of buying your own stocks or funds.
 If you want a specific themed ETF, you can search the ETF list and see if Stash offers it.
 You’ll be able to choose from the most popular stocks, too.

 You can buy fractional shares and start investing with just $5, so it’s accessible to all investors.
 You’ll be able to reinvest all dividends automatically, keeping your money working at all times.